Williamrai/BlckBusterDB/README.md

 ![](ezgif.com-video-to-gif.gif)

 ### Challenges
-- I had set two lables and one Imageview and it became difficult to layout them inside table view cell
+- I had problems with **constraining** two lables and one Imageview inside table view cell
-- I used auto layout to make them adaptive, they were adaptive.
-However, the table view cell acted according to the largest content in the cell.
+- I used auto layout to make them adaptive, they were adaptive but not how I wanted them to be.
+- The table view cell acted according to the largest content in the cell.
     - If the imageview was bigger then it set the height in reference to imageview
     - if the bigger was synopsis, then it set the height in reference to synopsis.
 - The imageview had a fixed height.
 So, it was okay as it is alwasy fixed.
-But the synopis label sizes dynamically and if it had more content then table view cell would be larger
+But the synopis label sizes dynamically and if it had more content then table view cell       **would be larger**
+- The Ui components were also not adapting in landscape mode

+### Solutions
--
+- I used